The Core Module

 Two months after the core was launched, Konstantin Feoktistov, the veteran of the Soviet space program gave many hints about the new station's design in the interview to Izvestia.
 (88) In particular, Feoktistov said that in the future during further deployment of the station, there would be a possibility to employ new systems, which would considerably save onboard propellant.
 Obviously, he meant onboard gyrodines, which would arrive in the following years onboard Kvant-1 and Kvant-2 modules.

-Feoktistov also hinted that the core module could be equipped with additional solar panels and that more effective life-support systems are installed onboard.
+Feoktistov also hinted that the core module could be equipped with additional solar panels and that more effective life-support systems were installed onboard.
 Wet towels, the main personal hygiene method on the previous stations was expected to be replaced with a special sink equipped with a system to pump in and remove water.

 Finally, the Soviet sources disclosed that Kosmos-1700 satellite, a.k.a.
 Luch (Beam), launched ahead of the core module, would be used to relay communications from Mir to the ground control stations.
 Reportedly, during each orbit the station had a 40-minute window, during which a special antenna installed on the tail section of the core module could "see" the relay sat.